openzim/youtube/README.md

-It downloads the video (`webm` or `mp4` extension – optionally recompress them in lower-quality, smaller size), the thumbnails, the subtitles and the authors' profile pictures ; then, it create a static HTML files folder of it before creating a ZIM off of it.
+It downloads the video (`webm` or `mp4` extension – optionally recompress them in lower-quality, smaller size), the thumbnails, the subtitles and the authors' profile pictures ; then produces JSON files containing content for the channel, playlists, and videos, which are then utilized by a Vue.js UI.

 `youtube2zim` adheres to openZIM's [Contribution Guidelines](https://github.com/openzim/overview/wiki/Contributing).

-`youtube2zim` has implemented openZIM's [Python bootstrap, conventions and policies](https://github.com/openzim/_python-bootstrap/docs/Policy.md) **v1.0.2**.
+`youtube2zim` has implemented openZIM's [Python bootstrap, conventions and policies](https://github.com/openzim/_python-bootstrap/blob/main/docs/Policy.md) **v1.0.2**.

 Requirements
 ------------

 * [`ffmpeg`](https://ffmpeg.org/) for video transcoding (only used with `--lower-quality`).
-* `curl` and `unzip` to install Javascript dependencies.
-See `get_js_deps.sh` if you want to do it manually.
+* [`Yarn`](https://yarnpkg.com/getting-started/install) to install Javascript dependencies for the Vue.js UI.

 Installation
 ------------